paretogroup/sql-style-guide/README.md

 JOIN charges ON users.id = charges.user_id
 ```

-### For JOIN conditions, put the table that was referenced first immediately after the `on`
+### For JOIN conditions, put the table that was referenced first immediately after the `ON`

 By doing it this way it makes it easier to determine if your JOIN is going to cause the results to fan out: